Yesterland

 Music every night from July 13 through August 23

-Do you want to “Catch Summer’s Hottest Sounds” at the Paradise Bay Stage (or the “Golden State Park Stage on Paradise Bay,” as the press release calls it)?
+They invite you to “Catch Summer’s Hottest Sounds” at the Paradise Bay Stage — or at the “Golden State Park Stage on Paradise Bay,” as the press release calls the same venue.

-The temporary stage is on Paradise Bay at Golden State Park.
+Temporary stage on Paradise Bay at Golden State Park

 Do you want good seats?
 Here’s how to get a voucher for the preferred seating section for either performance today.
-Make dinner reservations for The Vineyard Room or buy the Electrical Parade Premium Viewing Package.
+Make dinner reservations for The Vineyard Room (the fine dining restaurant upstairs at the Golden Vine Winery) or buy the Electrical Parade Premium Viewing Package.
 Pick up your voucher at the Golden Vine Winery between 11:00 a.m. and 5:30 p.m.
 Then, a half hour before showtime, go to the preferred seating entrance over by the Golden Zephyr.

 Don’t think of making a dinner reservation for The Vineyard Room, getting your voucher, but then not showing up for dinner.
 If you try that, they’ll charge the $25 minimum to the credit card that you used to guarantee your reservation.